-The Company had employed four staff including the Directors and it is understood that monies will be owed to them in respect of outstanding holiday pay and wages.
-The outstanding holiday pay and wages of employees are, subject to statutory limits, preferential claims in the Liquidation.
+The Company had employed one member of staff which was the director Mr Jahanzeb Rahman and it is understood that no monies will be owed to him in respect of outstanding holiday pay and wages.
+It is expected that there shall be no preferential claims in the Liquidation.